shiveshc/NIDDL/README.md

         Y_335.png
  ```
 Here - \
-`training_loss.txt` stores epoch wise loss information on randomly sampled images from training data and test data\
+`training_loss.txt` stores epoch wise loss information on randomly sampled images from training data and test data.\
-`test_data_loss.txt` stores loss on randomly sampled images from test data\
+`test_data_loss.txt` stores loss on randomly sampled images from test data.\
-`checkpoint`, `events*` and `model*` files will be used to restore trained weights of network to perform inference on new data\
+`checkpoint`, `events*` and `model*` files will be used to restore trained weights of network to perform inference on new data.\
 `X*.png`, `Y*.png` denote randomly selected noisy (input) and clean (ground-truth) images from test data. `pred*.png` denote corresponding denoised predictions by trained network.